swifweb/autolayout/README.md

 > Each method also can be used with `@State` value

+#### Please note

+`top, right, bottom, left, center, width, height` methods relate to `position` property of the element and its parent.

+if you want to set these properties globally to the window then use `.position(.absolute) // or .fixed, .sticky`

+if you want to set these properties relative to its parent then use `.position(.relative)` and don't forget that that's parent also should have `.position(.relative)` or the parent of its parent and so on

+with `.position(.static)` only `width` and `height` property works

 ### Top

 Specifies `top` position to the first parent element with relative position